This accessibility statement applies to the North Devon Council website: https://www.northdevon.gov.uk

 Portable Document Format - PDF - and other documents

 Some of our PDFs and Word documents are essential to providing our services.
-By September 2020, we plan to either fix these or replace them with accessible HTML pages.
+We plan to either fix these or replace them with accessible HTML pages.

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
 For example, we do not plan to fix historical council meeting minute documents published before 23rd September 2018.